MKoreo/NeverForgetHydra/NeverForgetHydra.md

 # Feature thinking
 - Algemeen:
   - Logica van UI doorspelen naar andere plaatsen, zodat UI kleiner wordt en meer functie in andere classes komen waar dit hergebruikt kan worden

-- UI:
-  - Quicksettings met >> knop aan de zijkant uitklappen of inklappen ipv settings in setting menu
   - Ipv help status, lichtgrijs in de in te vullen combobox?
+  - Als statistics open en vandaag is in dag range, update statistics indien op Add gedrukt wordt

+- **Bugs:**
+  - When select color but cancel -> Black selected
   - Theming datagrid werkt nog steeds soms niet
+  - When timer popup on desktop with multiple screens, only dropdownlist shows untill clicked, then full window is shown. **Attempted fix in place**
+    - Attempted fix with this.invalidate().

-- Theme:
+    - Fix didn't work

-  - text & higlight text inverse maken van background & highlight, zodat bij gelijk welk kleur toch altijd alles leesbaar is?
-Of mss kijken naar algemene brightness en ergens switchen
-- Noob proofing:
+- **Noob proofing:**
   - Hours: "." is not accepted as "," but just ignored -> Depends on locale, can be the other way around
   - Spaces and other non visable signs are taking in the string (Time & projectcode)
   - Timer scrolls to much at once, clicking is fine

-- Fix only dropdown shows when popup on secondary monitor

-**Attempted fix in place**
-- **Bug:**  When timer popup on desktop with multiple screens, only dropdownlist shows untill clicked, then full window is shown.
-Perhaps **This.invalidate()** can fix?
-- It didn't fix

 # Solved

 Version 2020.04.18
 - Bugfixes: